OpsLevel/community-integrations/scripts/remove_custom_property/README.md

 `remove_custom_property.py` deletes a custom property (default: `name`) from all AWS-backed infrastructure component types via the OpsLevel GraphQL API.
-Each type holds its own copy of the property, so the script finds all infra components and deletes each one (`propertyDefinitionDelete` — there's no bulk mutation).
+Each type holds its own copy of the property, so the script finds all infrastructure component types then deletes the property from each type.
+(`propertyDefinitionDelete` — there's no bulk mutation).
 Dry-run by default.

 ## Setup
 ```